calebabutler/vam/README.md

 # How do you download it?

-    # Download yam's aur package with git
+    # Download vam's aur package with git
     git clone https://aur.archlinux.org/vam.git
-    # Go into the yam directory
+    # Go into the vam directory
     cd vam
     # make the package
     makepkg -si